ABOUT ST. AUGUSTINE'S TOWER

 Once the new church was built, the old church became redundant, and was demolished in 1798 when the materials were sold off.
 The tower should have been demolished as well, but was left standing to house the bells.
 It was reported that the demolition was too tough a job for the contractor and happily no one pressed him to fulfil his contract.

 The tower is built of coursed rubble masonry and contains four floors, connected by a spiral stone staircase (see diagram).
 The upper floors each contain part of the workings of the clock.
 The pendulum case is on the first floor, the clock room is on the second floor, and the bell room is on the third.

-The clock is an example of a relatively small group of English clocks, considered to date from the 1580s but continuing to be made to a traditional design until the end of the seventeenth century.
+The clock at St. John's at Hackney is an example of a relatively small group of English clocks, considered to date from the 1580s but continuing to be made to a traditional design until the end of the seventeenth century.
 Notable examples include the Dover Castle Clock (Science Museum), the Cassiobury Park Clock (British Museum) and the clock now exhibited at Clandon Park, Surrey.
 Although the St. John’s clock has been extensively altered… enough of its original fabric remains to justify its preservation.
 Its mention in the parish documents greatly adds to its historical importance, both individually and as a member of the group.

 All the clocks mentioned above are believed to have originated from the same workshop.
 However, the maker’s name remains unknown.

 ST. AUGUSTINE'S TOWER